 Ubiquiti has been putting out regular updates to the equipment, but I decided to just leave it on older versions as everything was running.
 Yesterday I went ahead and performed the upgrade remotely which was quite scary as any firmware upgrade could render a device useless.
 Luckily upgrading all components went smoothly; the Cloud Key took a little longer than expected and I almost panicked when it didn’t come back online.

-I asked my dad if he’s had any problems with the Internet and he said no; this was music to my ears.
+I asked my dad if he’s had any problems with the Internet and he said no; this was news to my ears.
 Prior to installing the Ubiquiti equipment, the family’s solution for any time they had a problem was to reboot the cable modem and router.
 This no longer happens and everything just works.